 Digital storytelling has exploded in recent years.
 The practice is ancient—people sharing their personal stories with the world.
 But this form is storytelling is new.
 Very new.
 Our lives are truly better for it.
 But there’s a dark side.
 In this essay I reflect on what happens when storytelling wants to stop.

-It has given us greater access to diverse voices, opinions, perspectives and just more people in general.
+Now more than ever, the story of our lives can live on in many forms.
+Digital storytelling has given us greater access to diverse voices, opinions, perspectives and frankly more access to more people in general.

 It seems the world has become a lot smaller since digital storytelling has emerged.
 Barriers are breaking down and our understanding of the people around us is deepening.

 But my beef with digital storytelling is this: what happens when you don’t want to be online anymore or you want to take a break from the Internet?

 The Internet is a beast that survives on a heavy flow of new information.
 To make it on the ‘interwebs’ you have to continuously pump stuff out.
 You have to be consistent; you have to be present in order to be heard.